Deviled eggs are the perfect, easy to make appetizer for any occasion. Jazz up this traditional dish with this bacon jalapeño deviled eggs recipe.

 Deviled eggs will keep well in the fridge in an airtight container for up to four days.

-If transporting them still freaks you out, I often bring the hollowed egg cups, plastic bag of filling and garnishes with me to the party and quickly assemble them on site if it’s feasible.
-This way, you eliminate the risk of a mishap and you don’t have to worry about remembering to bring home your serving platter!
+Transporting them can be tricky.
+If I’m not serving them at home, I often bring the hollowed egg cups, plastic bag of filling and garnishes with me to the party and quickly assemble them on site if it’s feasible.

 What to serve with deviled eggs